 Volvo Autonomous Solutions is now moving ahead with a commercial pilot project in the port area of Gothenburg.
-The project is a collaboration between Volvo Autonomous Solutions and the shipping and logistics company DFDS, port operators APM Terminals, the Port of Gothenburg and property company Platzer Fastigheter.
-The development work is done together with AI and AV computing platforms partner NVIDIA.
+The project is a collaboration between Volvo Autonomous Solutions and the shipping and logistics company DFDS, port operators APM Terminals, the Port of Gothenburg and property company Platzer.
+The development work is done together with technology partner NVIDIA.

 “It is full speed ahead in the development of on-road as well as off-road transportation solutions,” says Nils Jaeger, President of Volvo Autonomous Solutions.
 “Autonomous transport has an important role to play in the future of logistics and will benefit both business and society in terms of productivity, safety and sustainability.”

 “Our vision for an automated supply chain aligns very well with Volvo’s goals for this project, and made this valued partnership a natural choice.
 Autonomous solutions have the potential to radically improve efficiency and increase safety in both business and society, and it takes open collaboration across industries to drive this kind of complex change,” says Rune Keldsen, EVP and CTO at DFDS.